 19.1.
 Definition.
 A member's workweek shall consist of forty (40) hours based on either five (5) consecutive eight (8) hour workdays and two (2) consecutive days off or four (4) consecutive ten (10) hour workdays and three (3) consecutive days off.
-A change in a member's shift which is otherwise permissible under this contract which does not provide the member with the specific number of consecutive work days and/or days off requirement as defined above.
+A change in a member's shift which is otherwise permissible under this contract which does not provide the member with the specific number of consecutive work days and/or days off in the week the change occurred, shall not constitute a violation of the consecutive days off requirement as defined above.
 The wage ranges prescribed in the pay plan at Section 17.1 of this Contract are based upon a normal workweek of forty (40) hours and a work year of 2,080 hours.
 "Paid status" shall include work hours as well as all hours in pay status while on any approved leave, including holiday, vacation, injury, military, sick leave, and FOP Release Time, but not including time receiving Temporary Total Disability pay in the workers compensation system.

 19.2.
 Overtime.
 Members shall be compensated at straight time rates for all hours in paid status, except that all hours in paid status in excess of the scheduled workday (eight or ten hours, as the case may be) or forty (40) in any workweek shall be compensated for at a rate of time-and-one-half the member's regular rate of pay.
 Members shall be paid double time for any hours in excess of forty-eight (48) in a workweek for a member working a five (5) day, eight (8) hour schedule and for any hours in excess of fifty (50) in a workweek for members working a four (4) day, ten (10) hour schedule.
 No member shall be paid for overtime worked which has not been authorized by a supervisor.
 There shall be no pyramiding of overtime and no overtime on overtime.
-For purposes of overtime calculation under this Section, workweek as set forth in Section 19.1 of the Contract.
+For purposes of overtime calculation under this Section, workweek means the regular, established payroll workweek and does not refer to the Member's workweek as set forth in Section 19.1 of the Contract.

 Overtime for Officers and Sergeants shall be assigned by seniority.
 When there are two (2) or more applicants, the member with the highest seniority shall be assigned the overtime.
-When there is a lack of member applicants, the overtime assignment shall be made by inverse seniority with a rotation among the Subdivision and rank specific officers.
+When there is a lack of member applicants, the overtime assignment shall be made by inverse seniority with a rotation among the Bureau Subdivision and rank specific officers.
 The look back period for consistency in applying a fair and equitable rotation of assignment shall be the past fourteen (14) days for which the data is available at the time of assignment.
 For calculation of the look back period, voluntary acceptance of overtime shall count as an assignment.
 When supervisory overtime is available (i.e., to cover a sergeant's or lieutenant's assignment), members of the same rank will be given first priority to work that assignment.
 When supervisory overtime on patrol shifts is available (including overtime that arises when a sergeant or OIC is off and not available to work their scheduled shift), the overtime assignment shall be posted and filled with sergeants having first priority then lieutenants for that overtime assignment.
-If no sergeant or lieutenant is available to assignment, the assignment.
-If there work the OIC may work an are no volunteers then the overtime will be assigned among sergeants and OICs by inverse Division seniority.
+If no sergeant or lieutenant is available to work the assignment, an OIC may work the assignment.
+If there are no volunteers then the overtime will be assigned among sergeants and OICs by inverse Division seniority.